Controllability and Vector Potential

+\begin{definition}Suppose that the submodule $P \subset A^k$ can be generated by not more than $k$ elements, i.e. $\ell \leqslant k$ above, then $\ker_\F(P)$ is underdetermined.
+It is strictly underdetermined if $\ell < k$.
+If $\ell > k$, $\ker_\F(P)$ is an overdetermined system. \end{definition} Thus, the characteristic ideal $\frak{i}_k(P)$ equals 0 if $\ker_\F(P)$ is strictly underdetermined, and the cancellation ideal $\frak{i}_\ell(P)$ equals 0 if it is overdetermined.
 When $A=\mathbb{C}[\dbydt]$, a principal ideal domain, every submodule of $A^k$ is free (being finitely generated and torsion free) and has a basis not larger in number than $k$.
 Then, every matrix $P(\dbydt)$ representing $P$ as above, i.e. whose rows is now a basis for $P$, will be of full (row) rank.
-In this case, the PBH test generalizes perfectly to arbitrary lumped systems:
+In this case, the PBH test generalizes perfectly to arbitrary lumped systems.